Jack Pine Dental Hygiene

 Why should you choose Jack Pine Dental Hygiene for your dental cleanings?

+With 25 years experience services are provided with utmost quality, integrity, and attention to detail.
 We are happy to offer the residents of Slave Lake and surrounding area an alternative to the traditional dental office and would be a proud member of your oral health team.

 How often should I get my teeth cleaned?